reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Reasons.md

 	- Deduction/induction/abduction/evidence/science cannot be reasonable to someone who doesn't care for those forms of reasoning
 - Not ontologically independent
 	- Who cares about ontology
+- No shared inputs
+	- With science, we share the same perceptions/observations?
+	- With morality, there is widespread disagreement.
+Might there be a general principle that all must agree to?

 There are no judgment-independent standards of moral truth, but that's a good thing: